'Serial suspects' in catalytic converter thefts arrested, Tulsa police say

-Officers on Thursday responded to an apartment complex in south Tulsa where a victim stated he was assaulted in the parking lot after confronting two catalytic converter thieves in the act.
-The victim reportedly was able to provide a helpful description of the suspects and their vehicle, according to a Tulsa Police news release Friday.
+Officers on Thursday responded to an apartment complex in south Tulsa where a victim said he was assaulted in the parking lot after confronting two catalytic converter thieves in the act.
+The victim was able to provide a helpful description of the thieves and their vehicle, according to a Tulsa Police Department news release issued Friday.

-A short time later, officers with TPD Bike and River Patrol Unit reportedly found the same suspects near 71st and Riverside.
-The suspects were reportedly attempting a catalytic converter theft in the parking lot of a Planet Fitness.
+A short time later, officers with the department's Bike and River Patrol Unit came across two people matching those descriptions as they were attempting to steal a catalytic converter in the parking lot of a Planet Fitness near 71st Street and Riverside Parkway and arrested them.

 At a metal recycler, each catalytic converter could net $250 for the precious metals inside it.
 Victims might pay an average of $1,000 to replace a catalytic converter — if a replacement part can be found, according to Tulsa Crime Stoppers.